-Our strawberries are the only product that is still conventionally grown.
+Fruits in the box are the only product that is still conventionally grown.

-C. The Products We Expect for 2018
+C. The Products We Expect for the boxes

 The chart below outlines some of the vegetables we hope to deliver and when you may see them in your share.
 This chart is based on our best estimate, but of course weather, pests, and other events will affect actual production.